 Not writing.
 Not posting.
 Not good.

-May I say, at least, that since my August 16th post, I’ve been to Scotland, lived in Zhuhai, China, survived a super-typhoon, taught almost 100 students at Beijing Normal University, and I navigated life in a foreign land, halfway across the world, whilst on the prowl for food, new friends, places to see and stuff to do, somehow bumbling through (solo), without the benefit of speaking the language.
+May I say, at least, that since my August 16th post, I’ve been to Scotland, lived in Zhuhai, China, survived a super-typhoon, taught almost 100 students at Beijing Normal University, and navigated life in a foreign land, halfway across the world, whilst on the prowl for food, new friends, places to see and stuff to do, somehow bumbling through (solo), without the benefit of speaking the language.
 And trust me when I say, ain’t no way to fudge Mandarin.

 Rest of the visit… Peking Duck, dumplings and pomelo every day, occasional celebrity status (I blame my hair), and a bombardment into people’s homes and lives, with my customary bull-in-a-China-shop attitude, bolstered by an unexpected sense of freedom and abandon I never, ever imagined I would feel in the country.

 By the end of my stay, I’d snuggled into a bit of routine.
-Every morning, the fellow who crossed me across the street to the other side of the campus where I taught my class ,would give me a warm smile, all the way up to his eyes, and as I passed, he’d say, without fail…
+Every morning, the fellow who crossed me across the street to the other side of the campus where I taught my class would give me a warm smile, all the way up to his eyes, and as I passed, he’d say, without fail…

 Nǐ hǎo, nǐ chīle ma?

-And then, in late October, a 16-hour flight left Hong Kong airport and whooped me back to Canada where I then spent almost three weeks in Ontario, primarily to see my son, brother, sister-in-law, friends and my mother.
+And then, in late October, a 16-hour flight left Hong Kong airport and whooped me back to Canada where I then spent almost three weeks in Ontario, primarily to see my son, brother, friends and mother.
 She’s been in and out of hospital since August, but that’s a complicated story, for another time.

-Jonesing for something more than silence, for first two solid weeks, I pretty much rattled about the house from unused room to unused room, wandering around in my sweats the multiple sweaters I layered on my body to help keep me warm in the house’s 60-degree living conditions (and yes, I do set the thermostat, but do you have any idea how much oil costs in Nova Scotia ????).
-And all the while, I was wondering… what happened? where is everyone?
+Jonesing for something more than silence, for first two solid weeks, I rattled about the house, from unused room to unused room, wandering around in sweats and the multiple sweaters I layered on my body to help keep me warm in the house’s 60-degree living conditions (and yes, I do set the thermostat, but do you have any idea how much oil costs in Nova Scotia ????), all the while wondering… what happened? where is everyone?

-One bottle of 12-year Glenfiddich later, perseverance and patience had become my stalwart companions for the kick-start back to life in Halifax.
-I started by the sending of multiple, cheery texts and emails saying: ‘Hey, I’m back!’
+One bottle of 12-year Glenfiddich later, perseverance and patience my stalwart companions for the kick-start back to life in Halifax, I started by the sending of multiple, cheery texts and emails saying: ‘Hey, I’m back!’
 Project Friend-style, of course.
 (Do refer back and read the original Project Friend blog, if you like, written when I was a serious newbie in Halifax, back in 2015, Project Friend).